greg-raven/Uncommon-Sense/_posts/2015-08-04-the-deity-of-the-state.md

 ---
-title: 'The deity of the State'
+title: "The deity of the State"
 layout: post
 categories:
 - collectivization